Education and Development

 The U.S. Geological Survey (USGS) has a proud history of mentoring and engaging the youth of our country.
 The USGS provides a broad array of research and learning experiences to young people in the geosciences, aimed at inspiring them to pursue a scientific career and increase science literacy. we have expanded our Youth programs and made exciting progress in engaging youth in science, technology, engineering, and mathematics (STEM) activities and the natural resources.

 The U.S. Geological Survey (USGS) has a historical commitment to provide the Nation with impartial, objective earth and natural science information.
 A tradition of responsible, ethical conduct underlies all USGS activities.
-Continuing this tradition is of paramount importance to the continued relevance of the USGS and to maintaining our long, honored reputation.
+Continuing this tradition is of paramount importance to the continued relevance of the USGS and to maintaining our long, honored reputation as an impartial factfinder in the earth and natural sciences.
 All USGS employees and volunteers are expected to maintain high standards of honesty, integrity, impartiality, and conduct to ensure the proper performance of USGS business and to enhance the trust and confidence of citizens in their Government.
 USGS employees and volunteers are expected to comply with all Federal statutes, regulations, Executive Orders, and Departmental and Survey Manual chapters.

 2013 Annual Ethics Training